Towards a Non-Binary View of IPv6 Adoption: Client-side Adoption of IPv6

 In \autoref{sec:client/v6fraction} we saw that the fraction of IPv6 varies considerably by residence, and even by day within each residence.
 We suggested that this variation is due to shifts in what specific services a user accesses each day.
 To understand the role services play, we next look at which services lead and lag in IPv6 adoption?
 Major services that lag in IPv6 support represent opportunities to improve deployment.
 We focus on bytes rather than flows, as major services are more naturally identified by the volume of data they deliver than by the number of connections they initiate.

-Here we identify services at the \emph{AS level}, based on the external IP address.
-Our dataset identifies the destination IP address of each flow, but We do not collect service identities or URLs as part of our privacy policy, and they are unavailable due to encryption in TLS 1.3.
-To bridge this gap, map the external IP address to its \emph{AS} from BGP routing tables, and to its \emph{domain} using reverse DNS.
+Here we identify services at the \emph{AS level} from their external IP address.
+Our dataset includes the destination IP address of each flow, but not website or service identities, because of our privacy policy.
+To bridge this gap, we map the external IP address to its \emph{AS} from BGP routing tables, and to its \emph{domain} using reverse DNS.

 \textbf{AS-Level Services:} We identify service ASes from its external IP address.
 To focus on the most significant contributors, we consider only ASes whose traffic (in bytes) includes at least 0.01\% of aggregate volume at that residence.
 We end up with 250 ASes or fewer per residence, and still over 97.4\% of all observed traffic.